Ethanol fuel: Motorsport

-Replacement cooking fuel
+Alternative cooking fuel

 Project Gaia is a U.S. non-governmental, non-profit organization involved in the creation of a commercially viable household market for alcohol-based fuels in Ethiopia and other countries in the developing world.
 The project considers alcohol fuels to be a solution to fuel shortages, environmental damage, and public health issues caused by traditional cooking in the developing world.
 Targeting poor and marginalized communities that face health issues from cooking over polluting fires, Gaia currently works in Ethiopia, Nigeria, Brazil, Haiti, and Madagascar, and is in the planning stage of projects in several other countries.

 Research

 Ethanol research focuses on alternative sources, novel catalysts and production processes.
-INEOS produced ethanol from vegetative material and wood waste.
+Ineos produced ethanol from vegetative material and wood waste.
 The bacterium E.coli when genetically engineered with cow rumen genes and enzymes can produce ethanol from corn stover.
 Other potential feedstocks are municipal waste, recycled products, rice hulls, sugarcane bagasse, wood chips, switchgrass and carbon dioxide.